-For people living in countries that allow crypto exchanges to operate, there is a need to verify that the exchange of your choice satisfies regulatory requirements.
-Since nations are beginning to set up frameworks for their respective crypto exchange market, it has become difficult for exchanges to run a global business model.
+For people living in countries that allow exchanges to operate, there is a need to verify that the cryptocurrency exchange of your choice satisfies regulatory requirements.
+Since nations are beginning to set up frameworks for their respective exchange market, it has become difficult for exchange platforms to run a global business model.
 And so, the credible ones would rather snub users located in countries with strict requirements.

 How Efficient Is the Exchange’s Customer Relation Culture?

 Quality customer service culture has become a standard in the business world.
-This notion carries the same level of potency in the crypto exchange market as a platform’s customer service culture is one of the ways to assess its credibility.
-For one, top cryptocurrency exchanges with globally known brands must set up customer services that cater to a diverse community.
+This notion carries the same level of potency in the exchange market as a platform’s customer service culture is one of the ways to assess its credibility.
+For one, top cryptocurrency exchanges with globally known brands must set up customer support that caters to a diverse community.
 As such, these platforms must offer multi-language support systems, which will help users communicate their queries faster and more efficiently.
-Likewise, you should only go for platforms that offer 24/7 support to their users and those that give feedback or resolve complaints on time.
+Likewise, you should only go for platforms that provide 24/7 support and give feedback or resolve complaints on time.

 Does the Exchange Offer Premium User Experience, And Is It Beginner-Friendly?